 Reading about the lives of people in the Bible, stories of God’s faithfulness, and Jesus’ life and death, we are inspired.

 The Holy Spirit fills us with supernatural hope and we can move toward a life of purpose.
-From this overflowing well of love, peace and confidence, we can freely love and encourage those around us.
+From this overflowing well of love, peace and confidence, we freely love and encourage those around us.

 When you feel dry, disappointed, and discouraged, it is hard to express and share love with others.